theman-oj10/CareerSync/docs/DeveloperGuide.md

    **Expected**: No internship is edited.
 Error details shown in the status message.
 Status bar remains the same.

-3. Editing while other internships are present
+3. Editing resulting in a duplicate internship

 1. Prerequisites: Have at least one other internship.
 Add this internship to the list using this command: `add /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com /phone 99999999 /remark This is a remark.`.
 Run `list` and ensure that this new internship added does not have index 1.